StasiyaN/StasiyaN/README.md

 - 🌱 I’m currently learning wordpress development

-- ⚡ Fun fact: I have 2 snails & 2 slugs
+- ⚡ Fun fact: I have 3 snails & 1 slug

 <!---
 StasiyaN/StasiyaN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.